RahatGithub/url-shortener/README.md

 -   🧾 Introduce TypeScript for improved type safety

 -   💎 Implement a Premium subscription for unlimited URLs

--   🛡 Enhance server-side validation and error handling

--   ✅ Add unit and integration tests for both frontend and backend

 ## ℹ️ Notes